-Alzheimer’s disease is the most common form of dementia, and currently it affects more than 5 million adults in the United States alone.
-Researchers predict that the disease will affect some 13.8 million Americans by 2050.
+Alzheimer’s disease is the of dementia, and currently it affects more than 5 million adults in the United States alone. that the disease will affect some 13.8 million Americans by 2050.
 A progressive disease, Alzheimer’s worsens over time, resulting in severe memory loss, loss of thinking skills, and inability to do daily activities.

 The causes of Alzheimer’s disease are not fully understood, but they’re thought to include a combination of genetic, environmental, and lifestyle factors.